Vicad006/AssemblyConverter-Angular8-Java/README.md

             sudo java -jar assembly-converter-0.0.1-SNAPSHOT.jar

+    To run the app in the background use:

+            sudo java -jar assembly-converter-0.0.1-SNAPSHOT.jar > /dev/null 2>&1 &

 8.)
 Access te app on http://localhost or http://127.0.0.1:80

 8.)
 Alternatively a running instance of the app can be accessed on my AWS server - This use this app click on: http://ec2-52-56-195-5.eu-west-2.compute.amazonaws.com